 What I find horrific about this picture is that Caleb and Sophia know they’re in big trouble.
 They look downright terrified of going home with their own mother and father.
 And for what, grand theft auto?
 Vandalizing a neighbor’s house?
 Kicking a puppy?
 Stealing a candy bar?

 No, for nodding off and getting distracted with a small toy.
 For those heinous sins, they’re afraid of their own parents and for what is about to happen next.

-What is also disturbing is that the parents yet again find the problem or fault with their children, chastising them for not paying attention, threatening their very lives for this “failure” on their part, without thinking of how perhaps the problem is that their meetings are so boring and dull that they’re downright painful even for the adults, much less children.
+What is also disturbing is that the parents, yet again, find the problem or fault with their children, chastising them for not paying attention, threatening their very lives for this “failure” on their part.
+They don’t think of how the problem is that their meetings are so boring and dull that they’re downright painful even for the adults, much less children!
 It’s always, always the fault of the congregants who are not enthralled and obsessed with every word dripping from their literature, and not those words themselves.

 It’s really not surprising to hear children’s lives being threatened for being bored, when you consider this is done by the same people who threaten women with shunning and ultimate destruction for the sin of being raped (this post), who actually chastise those who are suicidal for having the wrong thoughts (this post), and who counsel sexual harassment victims about their “moral standards” (this post).
 The religion seems to do nothing but make victims of their followers no matter what they do, and that includes the children.
 Who need to be threatened with their lives.
 For being tired.
 And bored.

 I would write more but I need to get this fork out of my hand.

 Please share with others via social media below.